Recordings and music

 News about current, recent and future music and recordings.
 Past recordings are listed on the discography page.

-Sigmund Groven’s latest album is the third and final entry in the Sigmund Groven Collection series.
+Sigmund Groven’s latest solo album is the third and final entry in the Sigmund Groven Collection series.
 The 22-track album, which has a classical music profile, includes several previously unreleased recordings and offers highlights from Groven´s long career in interpreting classical music from Norwegian and international composers, as well as some of his own compositions.
 Concerto has also been released in South Korea by Sail Music.
 Read more about the album on it’s dedicated page.

 Johan Øian compilation

 On November 17, 2017 Grappa will be releasing a compilation CD where Sigmund Groven is involved as musician and producer.
 Musician Johan Øian (1915 – 1978) was known to Norwegians as the radio orchestra pianist, but he was also a composer of 360 registered musical works, often music set to lyrics by poets and authors such as Hans Børli, André Bjerke, Thorbjørn Egner and Alf Prøysen. Øian’s most well known children’s songs include the music for classics such as Helene Harefrøken, Bolla Pinnsvin and Nøtteliten.
 The 52-track double CD Johan Øien – pianisten og komponisten gives you a broad insight into the artistic work of Johan Øian, as a pianist and composer of classical music and folk tunes.